wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.19.2 =
+* Fixed: Changed references of 'siteurl' and 'home' to url (siteurl & home are depreciated in bloginfo())
+* Fixed: Other minor code warnings
+* Changed: Enhanced comment-bubbles on posts
+* Other improved styling

 = Version 1.9.19.1 =
 * Fixed: Localization changes and updates, including missing translatable text
 * Added: French localization